Cardiff Airport: Privatisation

-21st century
+2000s

-A bmibaby Boeing 737-300 arrives at Cardiff Airport in 2009.
+A bmibaby Boeing 737-300 at the airport in 2009.

 By 2006, Ryanair had withdrawn from the airport, ending five years of daily service on the Cardiff to Dublin route.
 The withdrawal was due to a very public falling out with the airport over charges.
-On 15 May 2014, it was announced that Ryanair would return to the airport after an absence of eight years.
+On 15 May 2014, it was announced that Ryanair would return to the airport.

 Following a survey conducted by the airport operator in 2008 as part of a campaign to attract additional business routes, popular destinations such as Aberdeen, Frankfurt, Düsseldorf, Brussels, and Scandinavian cities were identified as lacking a current link.
 The airport planned to hold up to 25 meetings with airlines during May and June 2008 to support the case for more routes.

 The airport was used by 2.1 million passengers in 2008, but this had fallen to around 859,805 passengers by 2022, according to the United Kingdom Civil Aviation Authority, making it the 20th busiest airport in the UK in terms of passenger numbers.

 On 2 March 2009, the airport's management revealed a name change for the airport along with initial development plans to improve the image of the facility.
 Following a brand review involving consultation with a number of key stakeholders, the names Cardiff Airport and Maes Awyr Caerdydd replaced Cardiff International Airport.
 Later, it emerged that the airport had applied for £5 million of payments from the Welsh Assembly Government to deal with unspecified development at the terminal.
 This attracted immediate public criticism and requests that the airport's owners, Abertis, match such an investment with a £6 million route development programme.